eltmarin/FEMA_EMarin/Readme.md

 Readme

 # FEMA Assistance Trends across Income and Race Indicators
-This project seeks to visualize FEMA assistance trends across income and race indicators for the Indiviudals and Households Program (IHP).
-IHP provides funds directly to individuals who have been affected by a FEMA declared disaster.
+This project seeks to visualize FEMA assistance trends across income and race indicators for the Individuals and Households Program (IHP).
+IHP provides funds directly to individuals who have been affected by a FEMA-declared disaster.
 In response to concerns that FEMA does not equitably distribute its assistance, this project visualizes assistance trends at the county and zip code level for a state of interest.
-Initially designed to visualize and map assistance trends in Louisiana, this project can be potetnailly used for other states by changing a part of the code in script 1B_fips data clean.py to a state of interest.
+Initially designed to visualize and map assistance trends in Louisiana, this project can be potentially used for other states by changing a part of the code in script 1B_fips_data_clean.py to a state of interest.

-This project is useful in creating scatterplots, historgraphs, and heat maps that show potential trends in who receives IHP assistance within a state.
-By looking at variations in application rates, approval rates, and average amounts of assistance per application, this project can be a first step towards understanding if there are discrepancies within a state of which zip codes and counties apply, get approved, and receive assistance.
-By including the race and income indciators from the Census, we can visualize trends between important socioeconomic demographics and IHP assistance variables to get initial insight into potential assistance patterns in a state and if these patterns signal equity.
+This project is useful in creating scatterplots, histograms, and heat maps that show potential trends in who receives IHP assistance within a state.
+By looking at variations in application rates, approval rates, and average amounts of assistance per approved project, this tool can be a first step toward understanding if there are discrepancies of which zip codes and counties apply, get approved, and receive assistance.
+By including the race and income indicators from the Census, we can visualize trends between socioeconomic indicators and IHP assistance variables.
+This can give us an initial insight into IHP assistance patterns in a state and if these patterns signal equity.

 *1) Run 1A_disaster clean.py*